Stavooo/Gelber_etal_2023_frag/README.md

 2. Execute the model using `Model/cluster_model_run.R` for cluster runs or `Model/run_model.R` for local runs.

-3. Output files will be written to `Model/outputs` and will include a general and sample-scale output file for each model repetition, as well as separate files for the model's static and varying parameters.
+3. Output files will be written to a new folder (`Model/outputs`) and will include a general and sample-scale output file for each model repetition, as well as separate files for the model's static and varying parameters.